devuri/wp-env-config/README.md

 ### Usage

 To get started, create a `.env` file in the root directory of your project.
-In this file, define the environment variables you wish to use as configuration constants.
-For example:
-> update the database credentials and other settings as needed.
+In this file, define the environment variables you wish to use as configuration constants, update the database credentials and other settings as needed.

 ```shell
 WP_HOME='https://example.com'
 WP_SITEURL="${WP_HOME}"